scala-network/DefyX/doc/design.md

 ### A. The effect of chaining VM executions

 Chapter 1.2 describes why `N` random programs are chained to prevent mining strategies that search for 'easy' programs.
-DefyX uses a value of `N = 8`.
+RandomX uses a value of `N = 8`.

 Let's define `Q` as the ratio of acceptable programs in a strategy that uses filtering.
 For example `Q = 0.75` means that 25% of programs are rejected.

 For `N = 1`, there are no wasted program executions and the only cost is program generation and the filtering itself.
 The calculations below assume that these costs are zero and the only real cost is program execution.
-However, this is a simplification because program generation in DefyX is not free (the first program generation requires full Scratchpad initialization), but it describes a best-case scenario for an attacker.
+However, this is a simplification because program generation in RandomX is not free (the first program generation requires full Scratchpad initialization), but it describes a best-case scenario for an attacker.

  For `N > 1`, the first program can be filtered as usual, but after the program is executed, there is a chance of `1-Q` that the next program should be rejected and we have wasted one program execution.